Best Way To ScrOG Weed for a Successful Growth

 • Continue topping both sides.
 We recommend that you top each side five times to create 32 shoots.
 The shoots will be used for the scrog technique.

-Super cropping
+Super Cropping

 When incorporating this technique, make sure that your branches are easy and pliable to weave using the super cropping process.
 Super cropping involves pinching and squeezing the branches to bend them to a stage where they are likely to snap.
 This enables the plant to increase light penetration and also makes the plant compatible with ScrOG.